This Topic Contains

 The following set up is used to investigate the relationship between temperature and pressure for a gas.
 Heat energy is applied to the cylinder and the temperature of the gas increases.
 The average velocity of the gas particles increases resulting in an increase in the rate of collisions and the average force per collision.
 Because the areas of the walls are kept constant, the force per unit area increases resulting in an increase in pressure.

 Plotting the pressure (p) against the absolute temperature (T) gives a straight line which when extrapolated passes through the origin.
 This shows the pressure of the gas is directly proportional to the absolute temperature of the gas.
-Doubling the temperature will double the volume.
+Doubling the temperature will double the pressure for a fixed mass of gas at constant volume.
 The gradient of the slope is the constant in Charles’ Law.
 It also shows that if the gas is cooled to absolute zero then the energy of the molecules is at the lowest energy state and therefore cannot generate any pressure.

 Pressure Law Example: